-See "Changing Disk and Directory Caching for Faster Writes" in NetWare Server Disks and Storage Devices.
+See Changing Disk and Directory Caching for Faster Writes.

-chapter 5 Managing
+5 Managing

 Procedures in the Managing section of file system documentation pertain to network administrators and users.
 Procedures for viewing directory and file information, copying, moving, and other routine functions are of interest to users as well as system administrators.
 Procedures pertaining to volume management and the protection of network data necessarily belong to network administration.